winterwang/TestReDOC/wordtemplate-AJCN.md

 ## INTRODUCTION

-The timing of energy intake has been shown to be associated with obesity and diabetes. <span class="redoc" id="redoc-citation-1">[@almoosawi2016chrono]</span> Specifically, eating late at night or having a late dinner were found to be related to higher risk of obesity <span class="redoc" id="redoc-citation-2">[@xiao2019meal;@yoshida2018association]</span>,  hyperglycemia <span class="redoc" id="redoc-citation-3">[@nakajima2015association]</span>, metabolic syndrome <span class="redoc" id="redoc-citation-4">[@kutsuma2014potential]</span>, diabetes <span class="redoc" id="redoc-citation-5">[@mattson2014meal]</span>, and poorer glycemic control among diabetics <span class="redoc" id="redoc-citation-6">[@sakai2017late]</span>.
+The timing of energy intake has been shown to be associated with obesity and diabetes. <span class="redoc" id="redoc-citation-1">[@almoosawi2016chrono]</span> Specifically, eating late at night or having a late dinner was found to be related to higher risk of obesity <span class="redoc" id="redoc-citation-2">[@xiao2019meal;@yoshida2018association]</span>,  hyperglycemia <span class="redoc" id="redoc-citation-3">[@nakajima2015association]</span>, metabolic syndrome <span class="redoc" id="redoc-citation-4">[@kutsuma2014potential]</span>, diabetes <span class="redoc" id="redoc-citation-5">[@mattson2014meal]</span>, and poorer glycemic control among diabetics <span class="redoc" id="redoc-citation-6">[@sakai2017late]</span>.
 However, the relationship between food choice and their time of being consumed during the time of day is left largely unknown.
 Shiftworkers have an increased risk of obesity <span class="redoc" id="redoc-citation-7">[@balieiro2014nutritional;@barbadoro2013rotating]</span>, and diabetes <span class="redoc" id="redoc-citation-8">[@pan2011rotating]</span>, probably due to limited availability of healthy food choice during their night shifts <span class="redoc" id="redoc-citation-9">[@bonnell2017influences;@balieiro2014nutritional]</span>.
-Identifying those food that might be chosen during late night time would be helpful when guiding people to change their eating habit for the purpose of either weight losing or maintaining glycemic control.
+Identifying those unhealthy foods that might be chosen during late night time would be helpful when guiding people to change their eating habit for the purpose of either weight losing or maintaining glycemic control.
 Dietary diary recordings from national surveys provided detailed food choice data for exploration of relationships between food groups and their time of consumption in general population.

 We aimed to decribe the relationship between food groups and the time of day when they were consumed, and how such relationships may vary by status of type 2 diabetes.